jonnyzar/OSCP_CheatSheets/Windows_PrivEsc_cheatsheet.md

 * remote scan: `sudo nmap -sU --script nbstat.nse -p137 <host>`

-### Support Tools
+### PowerSploit

-* PowerSploit is extramely useful in general for all kind of windows pentesting
+* PowerSploit is extramely useful for actions on objective after reconaissance with `Privesc`
 * Each single Module can accessed as so after hosting the directory
 * for more info see: https://resources.infosecinstitute.com/topic/powershell-toolkit-powersploit/